Sperm DNA damage and genetic screening

 A full detailed semen analysis is limited in the information it can provide.
 While it gives us a lot of information about whether there are sufficient sperm moving well enough to reach the egg, it tells us nothing about the sperm’s ability to bind to the egg once it gets there, and nothing about the genetic integrity of the sperm.

-Causes of Genetic Abnormalities in Sperm
+Causes of DNA damage in sperm

 - abnormal sperm development